xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 - Set the `env` client option to `dev` while developing.
 Set it to `production` before you launch.

-- If you are building with the xmtp-js SDK, set the [`appVersion` client option](/docs/client-sdk/javascript/tutorials/quickstart#configuring-the-client).
+- If you are building with the JavaScript client SDK (`xmtp-js`), set the [`appVersion` client option](/docs/client-sdk/javascript/tutorials/quickstart#configuring-the-client).

+- To optimize rendering performance on the web, render only what the user can see, instead of rendering everything.
+For example, if you are building with the React client SDK (`react-sdk`), use virtualized lists for conversations and messages (e.g. `react-virtuoso`).

 - Use [standard content types](content-types#standard-content-types) to ensure that message content sent using your app is interoperable with other apps.
   - By default, building with XMTP SDKs supports plain text messages.
-  - To send remote media attachments, see [Some new content types](/blog/attachments-and-remote-attachments).
+  - To send remote media attachments, see [Introducing remote media attachments](/blog/attachments-and-remote-attachments).
   - To send custom content types, see [Build a custom content type](/docs/client-sdk/javascript/tutorials/use-content-types#build-a-custom-content-type).
+If you are using custom content types, be sure to provide [fallback text](https://xmtp.org/docs/dev-concepts/content-types#custom-content-types).
+A receiving app that can't handle the custom content can display the fallback plain text description instead.

 - Enable your app to track privacy-preserving metrics to help you understand app usage.
 For example:
     - \# of active wallets: Wallets sending at least one message